 - HubSpot: This is a seriously powerful tool that combines marketing, sales, and service tools all into one easy-to-use platform.
 Features include lead generation, marketing automation, email tracking, meeting scheduling, ticket sales, SEO tools, and much, much more.
 Plans start at $50/month.

 How to Get More Email Subscribers

 Email lists are essential for any online business.
-From the very moment we build our first website we are told that we need to focus on building a list.
+From the moment many of us build our first website, we are told that we need to focus on building a list.
 But many times, we are left in the dark about just how to do that.

 The right email list building strategy is going to depend upon your business, your target audience, and your needs.

 The following strategies will get you started.